klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(`feePayerKey: ${accountKey.feePayerKey}`)
 ```

-AccountKeyPublic stores and manages a private key string, so if you run the example above, you will see that keys, transactionKey, updateKey and feePayerKey all represent the same private key string.
+AccountKeyPublic stores and manages a private key string, so if you run the example above, you will see that `keys`, `transactionKey`, `updateKey` and `feePayerKey` all represent the same private key string.

-See below for an example of creating an Account with AccountKeyPublic as accountKey.
+See below for an example of creating an Account with AccountKeyPublic as its accountKey.

 ```javascript
 const privateKey = caver.klay.accounts.create().privateKey